MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-offline.md

 ---

-# Offline installation of Machine Learning Server for Linux
+# Offline installation Machine Learning Server for Linux

 By default, installers connect to Microsoft download sites to get required and updated components for Machine Learning Server 9.2.1 for Linux.
 If firewall constraints prevent the installer from reaching these sites, you can use an internet-connected device to download files, transfer files to an offline server, and then run setup.